 The importance of a business plan from a lender’s perspective is that the lender needs to understand fully the borrower’s prospective business model.
 The lender wants to be comfortable that the business is one they believe is feasible and will thrive.
 After all, they want to ensure that the borrowing business entity will have the ability to repay the debt.

 From my perspective, I believe that every business should absolutely have a business plan.
-Not only is it a road-map for the business, but it also enables the business owner to truly think through their plans, their objectives, and the end game.
+Not only is it a roadmap for the business, but it also enables the business owner to truly think through their plans, their objectives, and the end game.
 There is a huge benefit to memorializing the global picture by pulling together the various business processes, cost centers, and profit centers into one document with a collaborative, common directive.
 No one ever ‘loses’ by creating a business plan.

-Can Startups Get Loans?
+Can Startups Get a Business Loan?

 Cayenne: Will commercial lenders make loans to startups?